Stress Symptoms, Signs, and Causes

 What is stress?

-The stress response is the body’s way of protecting you.
+This response is the body’s way of protecting you.
 When working properly, it helps you stay focused, energetic, and alert.
 In emergency situations, stress can save your life—giving you extra strength to defend yourself, for example, or spurring you to slam on the brakes to avoid an accident.

 But beyond a certain point, stress stops being helpful and starts causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.